-At December 31, 2017 Fair Value Unfunded commitments Redemption Frequency Redemption Notice Period (Minimum Days) Redemption Notice Period (Maximum Days) Private equity partnerships \$ 196,220 \$ 356,525 See below See below See below Senior secured bank loan funds 17,574 23,958 See below See below See below Hedge funds 524 See below See below See below Total other investments measured using net asset valuations \$ 214,318 \$ 380,483
+At December 31, 2017 Fair Value c Unfunded Commitments Redemption Frequency Redemption Notice Period (Minimum Days) Redemption Notice Period (Maximum Days) Private equity partnerships \$ 196,220 \$ 356,525 See below See below See below Senior secured bank loan funds 17,574 23,958 See below See below See below Hedge funds 524 See below See below See below Total other investments measured using net asset valuations \$ 214,318 \$ 380,483

 Private equity partnerships - The Company's investments in private equity partnerships included alternative asset limited partnerships (or similar corporate structures) that invest in certain private equity asset classes including U.S. and global leveraged buyouts, mezzanine investments, distressed securities, real estate, and oil, gas and power.
 The Company generally has no right to redeem its interest in any of these private equity partnerships in advance of dissolution of the applicable private equity partnership.
-Instead, the nature of these investments is that distributions are received by the Company in connection with the liquidation of the underlying assets of the respective private equity partnership.
-It is estimated that the majority of the underlying assets of the limited partnerships would liquidate over 7 to 10 years from inception of the respective limited partnership.
+Instead, the nature of these investments is that distributions are received by the Company in connection with the liquidation of the underlying assets of the respective private equity partnerships would liquidate over 7 to 10 years from inception of the respective limited partnership.